mathieu-benoit/RedHatOpenShiftAndMicrosoftAzureWorkshop/README.md

 The goal here is to build and push both images: SQL and Web in a private Azure Container Registry via VSTS and more specifically with VSTS Build.

 Prerequisities:
-- You need a VSTS account and project
+- A VSTS account and project
-- You need a Connection endpoint in VSTS to your Azure Container Registry to be able to push your images built
+- A Connection endpoint in VSTS to your Azure Container Registry (ACR) to be able to push your images built

 High level steps:
 - Agent queue: `Hosted Linux Preview`